“I assert literature to contain the materials which suffice for thus making us know ourselves and the world. ”

 Annual Recitation Competition

 Toby read English at Cambridge, then taught English as a Foreign Language in Russia and Paris for four years before completing his PGCE at Bristol University.
 He joined King's College in 2007.

 Emma studied English at St Hugh's College, Oxford, and completed a PGCE at Exeter University.
 She taught in a London comprehensive school for three years before joining King's College in September 2009.

-Francesca has an MA in English and Philosophy from Edinburgh University.
-She is an NQT and plays hockey for a national league club side, having won England selection at U16 and U18 levels.
+Fran has an MA in English and Philosophy from Edinburgh University.
+As well as teaching English, Fran is a deputy housemistress (Carpenter), co-ordinates our Horizon Lectures and manages our Sixth Form social events.
+She also plays hockey for a national league club side, having won England selection at U16 and U18 levels.

-Oliver studied English and Related Literature at the University of York.
+Oliver is our Head of Sixth Form, and a member of the English department.
+He studied English and Related Literature at the University of York.
 He enjoys teaching a wide range of literature and was formerly Head of English at Lancing College.